uesseu/nin-english.vim/README_en.md

 # nin-english.vim
 ![](sample.gif)

-A vim plugin for Japanese person, who has to write English ('A`).
+A vim plugin for me, who is stupid Jap monkey, to write English.
 It is based on EJDict, wonderful english-japanese dictionary.

 This plugin offers